 Setting up a company for Internet-based businesses

-The setting up of an International Business Company (IBC), a Limited Company (LC), or a Limited Liability Company (LLC) works well for Internet-based businesses as these can offer reduced to no taxation requirements to the company.
+The setting up of an International Business Company (IBC), a Limited Company (Ltd), or a Limited Liability Company (LLC) works well for Internet-based businesses as these can offer reduced to no local taxation requirements to the company.
 They also allow for the streamlining of invoicing partners and/or suppliers with which the company works, as well as simplifying the means through which employees are paid.
-What’s more, if the e-commerce business includes original ideas and applications, the offshore company can hold intellectual property, patents, royalties, and other assets on behalf of the company’s creators, further securing them in jurisdictions that often offer higher privacy options than onshore incorporations.
-The use of a nominee director and/or shareholder is also an option in such jurisdictions for additional confidentiality and peace of mind.
+What’s more, if the e-commerce business includes original ideas and applications, the offshore company can hold intellectual property, patents, and other immaterial assets on behalf of the company’s creators, further securing them in jurisdictions that often offer far lower maintenance costs than onshore incorporations.
+The use of a nominee director and/or shareholder is also a commonly available option in such jurisdictions.

-Incorporating an IBC in Belize, the British Virgin Islands, or Anguilla is a good choice for an Internet-based business, as these jurisdictions can form a company in a matter of days, after which an international bank account can be opened in the name of the business.
+Incorporating an IBC in Belize, the British Virgin Islands, or Anguilla is a good choice for an Internet-based business, as these jurisdictions can form a company in a matter of days, after which an international bank account can be opened to permit your company’s financial transactions.
 Once the bank account of the company has been established, an Internet Merchant Account — which will simplify the online transactions the company’s customers will want to make for the goods and/or services offered — can also be set up.

 Furthermore, as an Internet-based business may not have a particular headquarters, a Virtual Office can be opened in order to simplify matters when it comes to having suppliers or customers reach out to the company.
-SFM offers Virtual Offices in Geneva, London, Hong Kong, and Ras Al Khaimah, and this can include telephone answering services, message and facsimile receipt, and mail forwarding, which means that the company’s beneficial owner(s) can rest assured that no partner or client is being overlooked.
+SFM offers Virtual Offices in Geneva or London, , and this can include company domiciliation or correspondence services such as telephone answering services, message and facsimile receipt, and mail forwarding, which means that the company’s owner(s) can rest assured that no partner or client is being overlooked.

-SFM works across 15 different jurisdictions and we offer businesses the possibility of forming an offshore incorporation in as rapidly as 24 hours, followed by the opening of an international bank account within a matter of days.
+SFM works across more than 15 different jurisdictions and we offer businesses the possibility of forming an offshore incorporation in as rapidly as 24 hours.
+Your company may then open its international bank account within a matter of days.

-From start to finish, SFM can handle all company formation and bank account opening processes for you.
-We offer a one-stop-shop for all your corporate and bank account opening service requirements.
+From start to finish, SFM can handle all company formation and assist your company through the bank account opening processes.
+We offer a one-stop-shop for all your corporate and bank account opening service requirement support.
 To start the process today, complete an online order form at the following link: ORDER NOW

 Legal Disclaimer : This diagram is provided for illustration purpose only.
 Nothing on this page shall be construed as either a tax or a legal advice.
 Please obtain any necessary prior advice from a tax or legal specialist in your country of residence/operation to ensure that services acquired through SFM are used in accordance with the applicable legislation.